afsilmis/hr-attrition-analytics/README.md

 The main goal is to decrease the overall employee turnover rate by 15% within the next 18 months.
 This will be achieved by implementing a predictive retention framework with the following objectives:

-  * **Analyze Key Variables**: Identify the top predictors of employee attrition.
+  * Identify the top predictors of employee attrition.
-  * **Build a Predictive Model**: Develop a machine learning model to assign attrition risk scores to employees.
+  * Develop a machine learning model to assign attrition risk scores to employees.
-  * **Generate Actionable Insights**: Translate model insights into HR recommendations to enhance company culture, employee growth, and job satisfaction.
+  * Translate model insights into HR recommendations to enhance company culture, employee growth, and job satisfaction.

 ## Success Metrics